Maintainers¶

 N --> O[Exit with status]

-`update-documentation` subcommand Fast path to refresh the overview markdown and metadata from the latest parquet without rerunning validation.
-Loads the stored YAML (or an override), re-extracts tasks/subjects, prompts you with the current values (press Enter to keep), rewrites `docs/datasets/.md`, and updates the global dataset tables.
+Fast path to refresh the overview markdown and metadata from the latest parquet without rerunning validation.
+Loads the stored YAML (or an override), re-extracts tasks/subjects, prompts you with the current values (press Enter to keep), rewrites `docs/datasets/flowchart TD

 A[Start CLI] --> B[Resolve short code]